✓ Complete Guide 📍 NSW Waste Explained

 E-Waste in Australia: The Scale of the Problem

-23.3 kg
+~20 kg

-E-waste generated per person per year in Australia
+E-waste generated per Australian per year

 Australian E-Waste Regulations

-• Product Stewardship Act 2011 — manufacturer take-back obligations
+• Product Stewardship Act 2011, manufacturer take-back obligations

-• NTCRS — National Television and Computer Recycling Scheme
+• NTCRS, National Television and Computer Recycling Scheme

-• Privacy Act 1988 — data destruction obligations for businesses
+• Privacy Act 1988, data destruction obligations for businesses

-• AS/NZS 5377 — collection, storage, and transport of e-waste
+• AS/NZS 5377:2013, collection, storage, transport, and treatment of e-waste

-Why E-Waste Matters for Business
+🛡 Why E-Waste Matters for Business

-• Data breach risk — unsanitised storage media can expose sensitive information
+• Data breach risk, unsanitised storage media can expose sensitive information

-• ESG reporting — proper e-waste management supports sustainability goals
+• ESG reporting, proper e-waste management supports sustainability goals

 How to Dispose of E-Waste Responsibly in Australia

-1 - Audit Your E-Waste
+Audit Your E-Waste

 Identify all end-of-life electronics.
 Document device types, quantities, serial numbers, and data sensitivity levels.
 This inventory is essential for compliance and asset tracking.

-2 - Classify Data Sensitivity
+Classify Data Sensitivity

 Determine what data exists on each device.
-Hard drives, SSDs, phones, and even printers may contain sensitive information requiring certified destruction before recycling.
+Hard drives, SSDs, phones, and even printers may contain sensitive information requiring certified data destruction before recycling.

-3 - Choose a Certified ITAD Provider
+Choose a Certified ITAD Provider

-4 - Secure Collection & Data Destruction
+Secure Collection & Data Destruction

 Your certified provider collects equipment with full chain-of-custody documentation.
-Data is destroyed using Blancco certified software, degaussing, or physical shredding – with serialised certificates issued.
+Data is destroyed using Blancco certified software, degaussing, or physical shredding, with serialised certificates issued.

-5 - Recycle, Refurbish & Recover Value
+Recycle, Refurbish & Recover Value

 For Individuals